-Trustee Seats: There are three seats open this year.
-One 5-year term and two 1-year terms.
+Trustee Seats: There are two seats open this year.
+Both are for 5-year terms.
+There are two candidates running.

 Charles "Ren" Reed

-I look forward to the opportunity to serve the Gloversville community as a member of the Gloversville Public Library Board of Trustees and I humbly ask for your vote.
+I look forward to continue serving the Gloversville community as a member of the Board of Trustees of the Gloversville Public Library and I humbly ask for your vote.